rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value max_execution_time <PHP maximum execution time>

-Replace the `PHP maximum execution time` placeholder with the value that you want to use as the PHP maximum execution time.
+Replace `PHP maximum execution time` with the value that you want to use as the PHP maximum execution time.
 The default time is 30 seconds.
 When you successfully modify the file, the new maximum execution displays in your PHP information file.